raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 A hash value is a fixed-length "fingerprint" of a block of data which is

-a) relatively easy to calculate,
+1. relatively easy to calculate,

-b) will change substantially if even one bit is changed, and
+2. will change substantially if even one bit is changed, and

-c) is infeasible to predict.
+3. is infeasible to predict.

 These are typically calculated over a given file.
 It is infeasible to alter a given file to produce another valid file and also produce the same hash.
 The receiver of any file can calculate the hash values and compare it with the hash value in the Hash Manifest File to verify that the files are unchanged.